PostHog/posthog.com/contents/handbook/engineering/incidents.md

 The person who raised the incident is the incident lead.
 It’s their responsibility to:

 - Make sure the right people join the call.
 This includes [the current on-call person](https://posthog.pagerduty.com/service-directory/P43Y0E8).
-Optionally, add people from Infra and [the feature owner](/handbook/engineering/feature-ownership) and Comms if relevant.
-Comms can assist in running communications if required.
+Optionally, add people from Infra and [the feature owner](/handbook/engineering/feature-ownership) and Support.
+Words & Pictures can assist in running communications if required.
 - Take notes in the incident channel.
 This should include timestamps, and is a brain dump of everything that we know, and everything that we are or have tried.
 This will give us much more of an opportunity to learn from the incident afterwards.
 - Update the [status page](https://status.posthog.com/).
 This is best done in the incident Slack channel using `/incident statuspage` (`/inc sp`).
     - We use Atlassian for hosting our status page.
 It is automatically updated from the incident.io slack command.